usnistgov/esc-antenna-cover/README.md

 Run pip install on the downloaded .whl file.

+### Installation

-Now run setup for the current package:
+Now (for both Linux and Windows) run setup for the current package:

     python setup.py install

 ## USAGE
 ### Python